 Why B2 Language Proficiency Matters

-- Role of B2 proficiency in business communication: It makes messages clearer, helps employees organize their thoughts, and gives them the confidence to handle discussions, paperwork, and work with other departments.
+- Role of B2 proficiency in business communication: It makes messages clearer and gives employees confidence to handle discussions and work with other departments.

-- Customer Service roles and B2 language proficiency: They help employees have empathetic conversations, solve problems accurately, and provide consistent service, especially in busy or multilingual workplaces where quick understanding is needed.
+- Customer Service roles and B2 language proficiency: Helps employees have empathetic conversations and solve problems accurately.

-- B2 skills level for Sales: It helps employees explain products better, makes negotiations clearer, and supports persuasive communication in both local and international sales.
+- B2 skills level for Sales: Helps employees explain products better and supports persuasive communication.

 Job Roles That Need at Least B2 Level Language Proficiency